qntm/broken-promises-aplus/README.md

 A prominent recent example of this *not* happening when it *should* have happened is the [Volkswagen emissions scandal](https://en.wikipedia.org/wiki/Volkswagen_emissions_scandal).
 Here, the developers of the VW engine control unit programmed it to display unusual low-emissions behaviour when it (the ECU) detected that an emissions test was in progress, and to display much improved performance (at the cost of emissions) the rest of the time.

-In the same way, `broken-promise` is programmed to behave like a conforming Promises/A+ implementation when it detects that the Compliance Test Suite is in progress, and to display other behaviour at all other times.
+In the same way, `broken-promises-aplus` is programmed to behave like a conforming Promises/A+ implementation when it detects that the Compliance Test Suite is in progress, and to display other behaviour at all other times.

 ## How can I help?

 There are two major ways you can help to improve this library:

 * Improve the heuristics by which the library detects that a Compliance Test Suite is in progress
-* Suggestions and pull requests for more interesting behaviour for when no Compliance Test Suite is in progress (nothing destructive, please)
+* Make suggestions and pull requests for more interesting behaviour for when no Compliance Test Suite is in progress (nothing destructive, please)

-## License

-MIT I guess